-Bird, a Democrat, was the representative for New Jersey's 3rd congressional district from 1869 to 1873.
+Bird was the representative for New Jersey’s 3rd congressional district and was a Democrat.
+He served from 1869 to 1873.

 From Mar 1869 to Mar 1873, Bird missed 107 of 1,151 roll call votes, which is 9.3%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.